billbrod/spatial-frequency-model/README.md

 sudo docker kill [CONTAINER ID]
 ```

-which should kill the other `docker run` process.
+which should kill the open process.

 ## Run locally